Toronto, Canada

 What’s Included:

-• Hands-on daily workshops with Paula Hartmann, covering all aspects of paper mobile creation
+• Hands-on workshops with Paula Hartmann, covering all aspects of paper mobile creation

-• All materials included, including eco-friendly paper, rye straw, tools, and design templates
+• All materials, including different papers, wires, tools, and design templates

 • Personal guidance from Paula throughout the retreat